OCP Data Privacy Policy

 Requests at law:

-Where Omilia or any Sub-Processor is required by law, court order, warrant, subpoena, or other legal judicial process (“Legal Request”) to disclose any Personal Data to any person or entity other than Data Controller, Omilia shall, and shall procure that any Sub-Processor shall, notify Data Controller promptly (and in any event within one (1) business day of receipt or sooner if required to meet with any time-limit in the Legal Request) and shall provide all reasonable assistance to Data Controller to enable Data Controller to respond or object to, or challenge, any such demands, requests, inquiries or complaints and to meet applicable statutory or regulatory deadlines.
-Omilia shall not, and it shall procure that any Sub-Processor shall not, disclose Personal Data pursuant to a Legal Request unless it is obliged by law or a valid and binding order of a court or other legal judicial process to disclose Personal Data and has otherwise complied with the obligations in this clause 12.2.
+Where Omilia or any Sub-Processor is required by law, court order, warrant, subpoena, or other legal judicial process (“Legal Request”) to disclose any Personal Data to any person or entity other than Data Controller, Omilia shall, and shall procure that any Sub-Processor shall, notify Data Controller promptly (and in any event within two (2) business days of receipt or sooner if required to meet with any time-limit in the Legal Request) and shall provide all reasonable assistance to Data Controller to enable Data Controller to respond or object to, or challenge, any such demands, requests, inquiries or complaints and to meet applicable statutory or regulatory deadlines.
+Omilia shall not, and it shall procure that any Sub-Processor shall not, disclose Personal Data pursuant to a Legal Request unless it is obliged by law or a valid and binding order of a court or other legal judicial process to disclose Personal Data and has otherwise complied with the obligations in this Clause 12.2.